Resources

 Green Ways to Donate and Recycle

 Often, the thought of adding to a landfill or contributing to the demise of the environment is a roadblock for those hoping to organize their home.
 Don’t let these socially conscious ideas prevent you from living in a happy, healthy home.
-Take a look at some of the options for green disposal.
+Take a look at some options for green disposal.

 Hiring a Professional Organizer

 “The first step to working with a professional organizer always starts with a phone consultation.
 Having someone you’ve never met in your home can be awkward.
-Even though I am completely non-judgmental, many clients are embarrassed or ashamed about their homes.
+Even though I am completely nonjudgmental, many clients are embarrassed or ashamed about their homes.
 Chatting on the phone first can serve as an ice-breaker, and relieves some of that anxiety before moving on to the next step.
 Usually, this conversation is about 30 minutes.”

 After determining if, together, you are the perfect duo to take on the project, Melissa goes on to say,